Omega-3 in Pregnancy

 There is a common misconception surrounding pregnancy that suggests women shouldn’t consume fish.
 As it may contain toxic amounts of mercury and potential for food poisoning.
 While a valid concern, this shouldn’t scare women from including fish or fish oils in their diet.

-It is great to include high-quality fish, like salmon, tuna, sardines, anchovies, and herring, or a high-quality fish oil supplement ensuring you and baby are safe and getting a plethora of vitamins and minerals!
+It is great to include high-quality + low mercury fish, like salmon, tuna, sardines, anchovies, and herring, or a high-quality fish oil supplement ensuring you and baby are safe and getting a plethora of vitamins and minerals!
 Additionally, consume fish in moderation.
-Two to three servings of fish a week will do the trick for most women!
+Two to three servings of fish per week will do the trick for most pregnant women!

 According to the American Pregnancy Association, “Omega-3s are a family of long-chain polyunsaturated fatty acids that are essential nutrients for health and development.